abyss638/vsts-authentication-library-for-java/README.md

 # Credential Secure Storage for Java
 Unified interface to store Java application secrets on different platforms.

+The library is derivative work from [Visual Studio Team Services Authentication Library for Java (Preview)](https://github.com/microsoft/vsts-authentication-library-for-java), `auth-secure-storage` module in particular, focusing on secure storage only.

 # What this library provides
 This library provides a set of secure `storage` providers that store retrieved secrets, as well as In memory and File system backed insecure storages.